szymonm/pwir-cuda-labs/lab1/README.md

 ### 1d Stencil

-1d Stencil of radius `D > 0` is a function on vector `X` to obtain vector `Y` of the same size such that `Y[i] = X[i - D] + X[i - D + 1] + … + X[i + D]`, where index addition is modulo `X`’s length.
+1d Stencil of radius `D > 1` is a function on vector `X` to obtain vector `Y` of the same size such that `Y[i] = X[i - D] + X[i - D + 1] + … + X[i + D]`, where index addition is modulo `X`’s length.

 1. Analyze code in `lab1/1dstencil1.cu`.
-Add code to measure execution time of kernels.
+Add code to measure execution time of kernels (you can use NVIDIA events for this (see [here](http://devblogs.nvidia.com/parallelforall/how-implement-performance-metrics-cuda-cc/)).
 Try experimenting with block number and threads per block to improve speed.
 Which configuration is best?
 Why?
 What if we increase the number of elements in the vector?

 2. Compare and run codes in `1dStencil1.cu` and `1dStencil2.cu` files.
 Can you explain why second version is faster?